-Except in the cases listed below, the value of the $f_i$ factor is 1.0.
+Except in the cases listed below, the value of the fi factor is 1.0.

-For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the $f_j$ correction factor is indicated in 2.8.1 of the IMO Calculation Guidelines.
+For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the fj power correction factor is indicated in the IMO Calculation Guidelines.

-For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the fj factor is 0.77.
+For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the fi factor is 0.77.